alexkisielewicz/home-library-app/README.md

 - be able to easily navigate the program and access all features
 - be able to receive feedback to actions taken
 - be able to decide what to do next, what features to use
-- be able to quit program at all stages
+- be able to quit program
-- avoid any errors/bugs
+- avoid any errors/bugs during using the app

 #   User Experience (UX)
 ##  Colour Scheme